 After exploring different country ‘Bytes’ students can participate in GeoQuest.
 GeoQuest- is different from the country ‘Bytes.’.
 The focus is on students learning about good news in other countries and then looking at their own communities for good news stories.
 GeoQuest is a process of researching and writing a news summary to be used on social media--a timely skill.
 Students’ social media posts are turned into the Montana World Affairs Council for their Global Good Newsfeed.
-Plan on spending 3 class periods on GeoQuest.

 Both the GeoBytes and GeoQuest can be used together or as stand-alone projects depending on the curricular needs of the teacher.
-All five modules have suggestions for teaching and for extending the learning if teachers want to go deeper into the topic.
+Mix and Match the different bytes based on the interest, level, and need of your students.